Sjord/Sjord.github.io/_posts/2016-03-13-django-users2-token-easily-predictable.md

 ### Tokens should expire, so that they are not valid forever

 Reset tokens are typically used as soon as the user receives the email.
 If you request a reset token and then forget about it, it should not remain valid forever.
-Django implements this by hashing the current day into the token.
-This makes sure the token is only valid today.
+Django implements this by using the day number both in the token and in the hash.

-This is unfortunate for users that want to use this functionality around midnight.
-Some other implementations put the timestamp both in the hash and also plaintext as part of the token, e.g. `2016-04-05-Cbx7WLDtHIL0ZRXu`.
-Because the timestamp is part of the hash the user can not modify it, but the server can use the plaintext timestamp to check whether the request is expired.
+Putting the day number (`timestamp` in the code above) in the hash we make sure that the user can not change it to make the token valid any longer.
+But putting it just in the hash would make the token valid only today, while the day number is the same as when the token was created.
+This would be inconvenient for anyone using the functionality around midnight.
+That is why the day number is also in the token.
+First, the day number in the token is checked against the hash.
+Then, the `check_token` function checks whether the day number is not too long ago.
+This makes sure tokens are only valid for a limited time, by default three days.

 ### Tokens should be invalidated once used